 … a fool?
 Yesterday I felt triggered to state my opinion on personality tests (again).
 On twitter.

-Other people’s answers triggered more and broader thinking on this.
+Other people’s answers triggered more and broader thinking on this in me.

 One thing struck me: he welcomed the development in the last years that people in general seem to embrace probing what (and sensing how it) works for them.
 Compare to the past, people seem to value trials more than wanting to conduct a scientific study “for each and everything” before actually doing something.
 He related today’s approach to the first-person approaches instead of, back then, using more the third-person approaches (which aim for generalization).